A conserved thermo-mechanic invariant in extended fluid description of collisionless plasmas: Physical Model

 \subsection{Equilibrium state}

-For the equilibrium configuration of the plasma flow, we assume a uniform density ($\rho = const$) , constant flow aligned with the background uniform magnetic field ($B_0 = const$).
-For the simplicity of the description, we align the x-axis along the direction of the magnetic field:
+For the equilibrium configuration, we assume a uniform plasma density ($\rho=\text{const}$) and a steady flow aligned with a uniform background magnetic field ($B_0=\text{const}$).
+For simplicity, the $x$ axis is chosen to be aligned with the direction of the magnetic field.

-and describe the plasma in the co-moving with the flow frame where ${\bf V}_0=0$.
-Background anisotropic pressure and heat flux parameters can be described in the components parallel and perpendicular to the magnetic field direction:
+and describe the plasma in the frame co-moving with the flow, where $\mathbf{V}_0=0$.
+The background anisotropic pressure and heat flux parameters are specified in terms of components parallel and perpendicular to the magnetic-field direction:

 where plasma anisotropy parameter can be calculated as: